 Actually, the cat aisle could secretly double as the lesbian aisle, so take that, Bronner’s.

 There are worse places to be excluded, of course.
 And I’m happy for everyone who never expects to find an ornament and then gets one.
 I mean, accountants have three designs which seems a little greedy, but whatever.

-I started to cheer up a bit in the countries section, probably because it reminded me a little of Epcot.
-There were ornaments that said Merry Christmas in dozens of languages—even Maltese (a language spoken by only half a million people!) and Esperanto (a made-up language that I’ve only ever encountered in the movie Gattaca).
+I started to cheer up a bit in the countries section, probably because it reminded me of Epcot.
+There were ornaments that said Merry Christmas in dozens of languages—even Maltese (a language spoken by half a million people!) and Esperanto (a made-up language that I’ve only ever encountered in the movie Gattaca).

 Everyone was represented—Canada by moose and yetis (I do love a yeti!), Italy by wine, pizza and “I ♥ Ravioli” (legit), Sweden by Vikings, China by pandas (imagine that fight!), and Mexico by chili peppers and sugar skulls.
 A nice bit of pandering to a country whose people are declared less than human on a daily basis by the evangelical-supported regime.

 Africa . . . is not a country, but Bronner’s doesn’t care.
 Nothing to reflect the staggering diversity of traditions and cultures here, take your monkeys and Black Santa and go.

 Ooh, what country is this?
 Never mind, we’re in the pop culture section now.
 The Grateful Dead bears made me smile—a little bit of rainbow, at last.

 Aww, finally found something that speaks to my family’s culture.